microsoft/FluidFramework/BREAKING.md

 ### createDataStoreWithRealizationFn() APIs moved
 Removed from IFluidDataStoreContext  & IContainerRuntime.
 Temporarily exposed on IContainerRuntimeBase.
 The intent is to remove it altogether in same release (more info to follow)

+### Package Renames
+As a follow up to the changes in 0.24 we are updating a number of package names
+- `@fluidframework/component-runtime-definitions` is renamed to `@fluidframework/datastore-definitions`

 ### IComponent and IComponent Interfaces Removed
 In 0.24 IComponent and IComponent interfaces were deprecated, they are being removed in this build.
 Please move to IFluidObject and IFluidObject interfaces.